CawingCorvidz/CawingCorvidz/README.md

 ࣪ ִֶָ☾. ࣪I block/hide freely/if i'm uncomfortable with an interaction. ִֶָ☾.

-࣪ ִֶָ☾. ࣪Don't expect me to respond to everything, i'm really shy and socially awkward and anxious at times so i appreciate when people are patient with me when it comes to me responding or whisper chat with me instead because its more comfortable for me in those moments. :) ִֶָ☾.
+࣪ ִֶָ☾. ࣪Don't expect me to respond to everything, i'm really shy and socially awkward and anxious sometimes so I appreciate when people are patient with me when it comes to me responding and/or whisper chat with me instead. :) ִֶָ☾.

 ࣪ ִֶָ☾. ࣪Please don't copy any of my ponies, inspo is genuinely okay but don't full on copy my entire pony please <3 ִֶָ☾.